Indispensable Reefs

 The Indispensable Reefs are a chain of three large coral atolls in the Coral Sea.
-They are located about 50 km south of Rennell Island, separated from it by Rennel Trough.
+They are located about 50 km south of Rennell Island.
 The chain stretches over a length of 114 km and its average width is 18 km.

-Administratively the Indispensable Reef belongs to the Rennell and Bellona Province of the Solomon Islands.
+Administratively the Indispensable Reef belongs to the Rennell and Bellona Province of Solomon Islands.
 They are locally called "Goto'akau".

 The three atolls are steep-to and each encloses a large deep lagoon.
 They are separated by deep passages 2 to 3 km wide.
 The atolls of the Indispensable Reef are aligned in a NW-SE direction: